 Yes.
 The first thing you need to know is that your medical marijuana card is still valid and you can still use it.
 According to the Bureau of Medical Cannabis Regulations, “Although Proposition 64 amends some statutory provisions governing the Medical Marijuana Identification Card (MMIC) program, it does not abolish it” (bmcr.ca.gov, 2017).

-People who still have recommendation from MMJ Doctors can still use it to get a medical marijuana card and receive more privilege than non-patients.
+People who have a recommendation from MMJ Doctors can still use it to get a medical marijuana card and receive more privilege than non-patients.

 More information on the new weed laws in California can be viewed at www.bmcr.ca.gov.